New to Rhode IslandCompare Car Insurance Quotes in 3 Steps

 - Providence Athenaeum: It rates as one of the oldest lending libraries in the world and once served as a favorite hangout of Edgar Allan Poe.

-- Roger Williams Park Zoo: Located in Providence, it shelters more than 900 species of animals and is championed as one of New England's top zoos.
+- Roger Williams Park Zoo: Located in Providence, it shelters hundreds of species of animals and is championed as one of New England's top zoos.